 - Then click on Refresh All every time you want an update.

-Step 4: Refresh Data Within Fixed Time Limit
+Step 4: Refreshing Data Automatically Within Fixed Time Limit

 Data update is more flexible with the Connection Properties tool.
 Follow the process below: